Operations

 The Chart of Accounts in Midaz defines the accounting routes and categorizations of Operations within transactions.
 It acts as a structured framework, ensuring financial activities are categorized, auditable, and aligned with regulatory requirements.

-The Chart of Accounts links the Ledger to a traditional balance sheet.
-For instance, a Controller can define that all fees related to a specific type of transaction will be credited to a "X Fees Account," ensuring proper categorization within financial statements.
+For example, a Controller can define that all fees related to a specific type of transaction will be credited to an “X Fees Account,” ensuring proper categorization within financial statements.

 In Midaz, each operation can be tagged with a specific route or category as defined by the chart of accounts.
 This provides a clear and auditable structure for all financial flows, critical for compliance and reporting in banking environments.

-Defined Routes
+Defined routes

 The chart of accounts allows defining routes such as "Fee Income", "Interest Expense", or "Customer Deposits".
 By tagging a fee operation with the "Fee Income" route, Midaz automatically credits the correct ledger account, streamlining financial reporting.